AnyFetch/developers.anyfetch.com/blueprint.md

 # Group Hydraters
 ## Hydraters [/hydraters]
 ### List Hydraters [GET]
-List the available hydraters for the logged in user (i.e. hydraters of the company and hydraters of parent companies).
+List hydraters owned by the user's company and its parent companies.
+These represent the hydraters which can be applied to your company's documents.

 > * `401 Unauthorized`: you did not specify any credentials, or you are using a non-supported `Authorization` scheme.
 > * `401 InvalidCredentials`: you did not specify a token, or your token is invalid / has been revoked.